-- 1. Turn on or restart your computer. - Before Windows starts up, repeatedly press and release the F1 key until the Setup Utility program opens.
+- 1. Turn on or restart the computer. - 2.
+Before Windows starts up, repeatedly press and release the F1 key until the Setup Utility program opens.
 If a BIOS password has been set, the Setup Utility program will not open until you enter the correct password.
-For more information, see "Using BIOS passwords" on page 35.
+For more information, see "Using BIOS passwords" on page 31.